sustech-cs304/team-project-25spring-88/report1-88.md

 1. **Usability**
    - Intuitive controls for all player levels.
-   - Clean, responsive UI with accessibility options (e.g., colorblind mode, multilingual support).
+   - Clean, responsive UI with accessibility options.

 2. **Performance**
    - Consistent 30 FPS or higher.